2021–22 Handball Championship of Bosnia and Herzegovina

-The 2021–22 Handball Championship of Bosnia and Herzegovina was the 21st season of this championship, with teams from Bosnia and Herzegovina participating in it.
-Izviđač were the men's defending champions, and Borac were the women's defending champions.
+The 2021–22 Handball Championship of Bosnia and Herzegovina was the 21st season of this championship, featuring teams from Bosnia and Herzegovina.
+Izviđač entered as the men's defending champions, while Borac held the title for the women's defending champions.

-Borac won the men's title, Grude won the women's title.
+Borac emerged as the men's champion, while Grude claimed the women's title.

 Premier handball league for men

 Competition format

 Sixteen teams joined the regular season, played as double round robin tournament.

 2021-22 Season participants

 The following 16 clubs compete in the Handball Premier League during the 2021–22 season.

 Premier handball league for women

 Competition format

 Twelve teams joined the regular season, played as double round robin tournament.

 2021-22 Season participants

 The following 12 clubs compete in the Handball Premier League during the 2021–22 season.